Sky One

 Sky One was a British pay television channel operated and owned by Sky Group (a division of Comcast).
 Originally launched on 26 April 1982 as Satellite Television, it was Europe's first satellite and non-terrestrial channel.
-From 31 July 1989, it became Sky One and broadcast exclusively in the United Kingdom and Ireland as British Sky Broadcasting's flagship channel, being the most watched television service in history.
+From 31 July 1989, it became Sky One and broadcast exclusively in the United Kingdom and Ireland as British Sky Broadcasting's flagship channel.
 It existed until 1 September 2021, when it closed down as part of a restructuring with its EPG position taken by Sky Showcase and much of its content library moved to Sky Max.